learning-zone/docker-and-kubernetes-basics/docker-practice.md

 # Docker Practice Questions

-1. Introduction (Download and Install)
+1. Introduction
-2. Images, Containers, and Docker Server (Daemon)
+1. Images and Containers
-3. Default Commands
+1. List, Create and Start Containers
-4. List, Create, and Start Containers
+1. Logs, Stop and Kill Containers
-5. Logs, Stop, and Kill Containers
+1. Remove and Inspect Containers
-6. Remove and Inspect Containers
+1. Run a Command in a Running Container with exec
-7. Run a Command in a Running Container with exec
+1. Creating Custom Image
-8. Creating Custom Images
+1. Creating an Image from a Dockerfile
-9. Create an Image from a Dockerfile
+1. COPY and ADD commands
-10. COPY and ADD commands
+1. Creating a Project and deploy in Docker-Hub
-11. Creating a Realistic Project
+1. Run SQL Server on Docker
-12. Debugging and Running Project
+1. Docker Compose

 <br/>

-## 1. Introduction ( Download and Install )
+## 1. Introduction

 * [Containers and Virtual Machines](https://www.docker.com/resources/what-container)
 * [Docker Hub](https://hub.docker.com/)